-With some exceptions, it’s ok to conduct a mediation session, prepare the Agreement and have everyone sign that day – i.e. get it all done.
+With some exceptions, it is ok to conduct a mediation session, prepare the Agreements and have everyone sign that day – i.e. get it all done.
 An important exception to this is if the mediation has been long, it’s generally not appropriate for people to sign an agreement after a “marathon” mediation session.

-The approach I recommend is that both sides take time to review the Agreement at home, and with their attorney if they want, before signing .
+The approach I recommend is that both of you take time to review the Agreement(s) at home, and also with your attorney if you want, before signing .
 The decisions you make in mediation are important.
+There are some defenses to a signed agreement or grounds to set-aside an agreement, but once you sign a Settlement Agreement or Parenting Plan it is a legally enforceable contract.
 One of the drawbacks, or potential disadvantages to mediation vs. hiring an attorney to handle the case for you, is that mediation could feel rushed – you make decisions quickly.
-Taking this time to review the agreement helps address that I believe.Getting Your Court Pleadings Prepared
+Taking this time to review the agreements helps address that I believe.Getting Your Court Pleadings Prepared

-If you’ve reached an agreement in mediation, and the court documents and pleadings will simply incorporate what’s in the Settlement Agreement, I can prepare for you the pleadings/documents you’ll need to file with the court.
-The court forms we’ll use are the Florida Supreme Court approved forms for divorce and other family law cases.The Costs
+If you’ve reached an agreement in mediation, and the court documents and pleadings will simply incorporate what’s in the Settlement Agreement and Parenting Plan, I can help in preparing for you the pleadings/documents you will need to file with the court.
+The court forms we will use are the Florida Supreme Court approved forms for divorce and other family law case you can find at www.flcourts.org (there is a link to forms in the middle of that page).The Costs

 Call me at (954) 636-7498, or use the contact form on the website, and we can discuss Mediation for your case.